Collingwood Women

 In 2008 to mark the centenary of women’s suffrage in Victoria a “Great Petition” sculpture was commissioned by the State Government of Victoria and the City of Melbourne from artists Susan Hewitt and Penelope Lee.
 The sculpture was installed in Burston Reserve, near the Victorian Parliament building.

 Almost one thousand Collingwood women signed the 1891 petition to give women the vote.
 We have extracted their names and addresses from the Monster Petition which has been transcribed and is available in full on the Victorian Parliament website (see link below).
 For people who were specifically resident in Abbotsford, Clifton Hill or Collingwood at the time you can search through the extract attached below.
 All entries should have a name, an address and a link to the page of the petition on which the name is to be found.
 In some cases, the writing is not legible or has faded so some elements of the entry may not be there.
 We have corrected the spelling and transcription of street names.
-We will also be undertaking more work in identifying these individuals and making corrections to the name transcriptions, but if you find someone on the list and you have updated information, please let us know.
+Work has also been done where possible to correct transcription issues with the women’s names by comparison to names in the Sands & McDougall directory.
+But if you find someone on the list and can further update the information, please let us know.

 If you are researching a particular person whom you cannot locate on our extract, please be sure to go and do a more detailed search on the full Petition where you can search using different terms.
 This may allow you to identify the person whose name has been transcribed inaccurately, or who may, for example, have signed the petition when not in Collingwood.
 Examples of this are a couple of our Collingwood Notables Clara Stone and Grace Vale who worked or lived in Collingwood but appear on the petition with Melbourne University as location.